syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to remove conditional formatting in entire worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Conditional%20Formatting/Remove%20all%20Conditional%20Formats).

 ## Using FormulaR1C1 property in Conditional Formats

 XlsIO sets the formula for the conditional format in R1C1-style notation.
 The following code example illustrates this.